-- November 29, 2022 RFP is published and the Ounce of Prevention Fund begins accepting proposals - December 7, 2022 Deadline to submit technical questions by email - January 13, 2023 Deadline to submit proposal by email
+- November 29, 2022 RFP is published and the Ounce of Prevention Fund begins accepting proposals - December 7, 2022 Deadline to submit technical questions by email - Proposals may be submitted as soon as they are ready. - June 30, 2023 Last day to submit proposal by email

-Proposals will be reviewed in the order in which they are received.
+IMPORTANT: Proposals will be reviewed in the order in which they are received.
 Grant recipients will be notified as they are deemed eligible.
 There are six grants available.

-- February 3, 2023 Grantees Orientation (Virtual) - February 27, 2023 Letter of Agreement executed
+• TBA - Grantees Orientation (Virtual) and Letter of Agreement executed